andykee/lentil/docs/user/basics.planes.rst

   the image plane will grow as necessary to capture all data.
 * :attr:`~lentil.Image.amplitude` - Definers the relative electric field amplitude
   transmission through the image plane.
-* :attr:`~lentil.Image.phase` - Defines the electric field phase shift that a wavefront experiences when propagating through the image plane.
+* :attr:`~lentil.Image.opd` - Defines the optical path difference that a wavefront experiences when propagating through the image plane.

 Detector